nikomatsakis/rustnation-24/index.md

 | 🔧 | Low-level control and transparency | |
 | 🌟 | Extensible and productive | |
 | 🤸🏾 | Accessible and supportive | |

+???

+OK, so iterators are performant, they're extensible, but how do they demonstrate *reliability*?

 ---
 name: meetalan